legionus/procmail-rs/Documentation/Compatibility.md

 procmail.
 Procmail-rs applies that directory to each child instead of changing the parent process directory, so concurrent copy branches cannot affect one another.

+When `VERBOSE` is enabled, text traces begin with a PID and timestamp and report successful destinations as `Delivered to ...`.
+Destination paths and command text are shown only with `LOGDETAIL=values`; JSON uses one object per line and carries the same detail policy.
+Native header operations identify field names and source lines, but never expose header values.
+Values extracted from headers remain hidden even in detailed mode.

 ## Shell-expanded conditions